 Effects of Abandonment PTSD in Adults

-Those who have experienced abandonment trauma can still feel its effects well into their adult lives, with many people still suffering from their traumatic experiences.
+People with abandonment issues can still feel its effects well into their adult lives, with many people still suffering from their traumatic experiences.
 Adults may be prone to lashing out when emotionally challenged, either at others or at themselves, and may have difficulty rationalizing their emotional reactions to other people.
+This can also present as being emotionally unavailable.
 Self-esteem and self-image issues are common, with some individuals even engaging in self-harm or developing eating disorders as a result.

 Abandonment and Attachment Styles

 Those who suffer from abandonment will do so in unique ways, and the relationship attachment styles that develop as a result of one’s personal experiences can help better outline the nature of positive or negative relationships.

 Secure: This attachment style is what is to be strived for in a healthy relationship.
 Those in a secure attachment can find themselves comfortable with intimacy and vulnerability while still being able to rely on their own agency for feelings of self-worth.
 It is the balance of a trusted emotional outlet that acts as a supportive, but not controlling, partnership.

 While secure relationships are the goal, those who have suffered from abandonment PTSD might find it very difficult to establish these kinds of relationships.
 Rather, it is more common for those overcoming this trauma to experience avoidant, anxious, or disorganized attachment styles.

 This attachment style is defined by overwhelming feelings of vulnerability.
 It can be incredibly hard to develop meaningful intimate relationships out of one’s fear of exposing themselves to emotional vulnerability or opening themselves up to further abandonment or rejection.
 An individual may still desire a relationship but is unwilling to get close to others out of fear of their own perceived negative self-image.